vapor-ware/synse-server-grpc/README.md

 ## Using

 ### Go
-To use the generated client/server wrapper code for the gRPC API spec, you simply just need to get it as you would any other go package.
+To use the generated client/server code for the Synse gRPC API, you simply just need to get it as you would any other go package.

 ```bash
 go get -v github.com/vapor-ware/synse-server-grpc/go
 ```

-Then, it can be used in your project where necessary.
+It is then simple to import in a project.

 ```go
 package plugin